Twrigh18/Project-2-Business-Dashboard/README.md

 ## Total Real Estate Sales by Year

 This KPI determines the total real estate sales for all the towns by year after the real estate sales has been completed.
-This determine where Connecticut is becoming an expensive place to purchasing a home in.
+This determine whether Connecticut is becoming an expensive place to purchasing a home in as time goes on.
 Since 2011 the sales have been trending upward therefore all the towns in Connecticut. became more expensive.

 ![](Total%20Real%20Estate%20Sales%20by%20Year.png)